d-jeffery/d-jeffery-code-assignment/README.md

 ## API

+### Provider Register

+`POST /provider/register` creates a new provider

+Body: `{"id": "Dr John"}`

+---

 ### Provider times

-`POST /provider/times`
+`POST /provider/times` creates appointments

-Takes following body example to create appointments for a given provider, and returns status 200 on success:
+Takes following body example to create appointments for a given provider and time range (in epoch).
+Returns status 201 on success:

-`{"doctor":"Dr John", "startTime": "2024-10-13 9:00 AM", "endTime": "2024-10-13 8:00 PM" }`
+Body: `{"provider":"Dr John", "startTime": "1723712400000", "endTime": "1723701600000" }`

 ---

-### Client List
+### Client Register

-`GET /client/list/:{provider's name}`

-Returns a list of all available appointments for given provider name
+`POST /provider/register` creates a new provider

+Body: `{"id": "Mr Wayde"}`

 ---

+### Appointment List

+`POST /appointment/list`

+Returns a list of all available appointments for given provider id

+Body: `{"provider": "Dr John"}`

+---

-### Client Reserve
+### Appointment Reserve

-`POST /client/reserve`
+`POST /appointment/reserve`

 Takes following body example, and returns 200 on successful booking, along with confirmation code:

-`{"doctor":"Dr John", "time": "2024-10-13 9:15 AM"}`
+Body: `{"provider": "Dr John", "client": "Person", "slot": 1724130900000}`

+Returns a token, which is used to confirm the appointment.

 ---

-### Client Confirm
+### Appointment Confirm

-`POST /client/confirm`
+`POST /appointment/confirm`

 Takes following body example, and returns 200 on successful booking of appointment with given code:

-`{"code": "df898d87-3bb0-40f7-aa14-5b84466e6e6d"}`
+Body: `{"token": "e66c0b09-b85a-44bd-8931-e3f13c116c35"}`

 ---

-## TODOs
+## Tradeoffs

-- ~~I didn't implement an identity for clients, only providers.
-This means all bookings only reference the providers name, with no mention of the client ID.
-I ran out of time to start recording and populating client records due to the need to refactor, and rethink my datastructures~~
-- IDs for providers/clients to avoid collision - with no unique keys for clients or providers, we're relying on names being unique
+- For providers and clients, they each are distinguished by a unique ID.
+I would have liked to populate this field automatically and used it for lookups.
+I left ID to be populated by the consumer of the API, allowing them to use the ID format of their choosing.
+- Given the freeform id field, I made each API that required input be a POST call as not to have to read from the URL params.
+If IDs were not freeform, I would have used GETs where appropriate.
+- Switched to use epoch times for simplicity - this way the system is the source of truth and the epoch time can be parsed by the caller into whatever format & timezone required
-- Would have liked to have leveraged docker, but ran out of time to invest in a better dev cycle
+- Using a backing datastore would have been desirable, and could be setup in docker, but ran out of time to implement
-- Confirmation code should have been paired with client identity to ensure 1 client can't confirm the appointment of another
-- Used custom time format - I think I could have saved some time had I just used nodejs's implementation.
-I should have just went with milliseconds and handled the translation client side.
-- Using in-memory datastore's - if this was going to production, to preserve state, the records should be written to a stable datastore